The cost of shipping to Italy is 6€, free above 39€.

 Granita and Sicily: An Indissoluble Link

-Granita Sicilian if you have ever come to Sicily, you will surely have eaten a delicious slush with brioche.
+Sicilian Granita If you have ever come to Sicily, you will certainly have eaten a delicious granita with brioche.
 This combination represents not only a typical Sicilian breakfast, but also a ritual that celebrates the pleasure of the palate and conviviality.
-La slushwith its refreshing texture and intense flavour, is much more than a snack: it is a cultural experience that every visitor to the island should try at least once in their lifetime.
+The granita, with its refreshing texture and intense flavour, is much more than a snack: it is a cultural experience that every visitor to the island should try at least once in a lifetime.

 (If not, we are waiting for you this summer to make up for it!
 And if you can't wait, find out how to bring a piece of Sicily into your home by visiting shop.pisti.com.)